 Pasties (pronounced pass-tees) are an iconic U.P. meal.

 These savory meat pies were the original fast-food of copper miners and lumberjacks in the 1800s.
-U.P. wives would pack lunch buckets with a baked pastry filled with leftover beef, potato, onion and rutabaga.
+Upper Peninsula. wives would pack lunch buckets with a baked pastry filled with leftover beef, potato, onion and rutabaga.
 Today, you can buy steamy-hot pasties with a variety of fillings.
 You must try at least one!